 Using domain names directly in addresses (see 6) potentially allows DNS servers to be more resilient to “spoofing”.

-As noted in 1.4 above, AV flows have reserved capacity with which other traffic cannot interfere.
+As noted in 1.4 above, guaranteed service flows have reserved capacity with which other traffic cannot interfere.

 An overload of control plane messages coming into one port of a switch cannot stop control plane messages being received on other ports, and (provided the switch serves the ports in rotation) will have only a minimal effect on the service experienced by other ports.

-FindRoute messages can include a specification of the throughput expected on each IT flow.
+FindRoute messages can include a specification of the throughput expected on each basic service flow.
 A switch could monitor the actual throughput of each flow and tear down flows that misbehave, or apply other traffic policing measures.

 There are no “address” fields in packet headers.